 While you are on the job search the internet is a useful and valuable tool, especially Google.
-You can start by searching for “Top Jobs for Educational Consultants”.
-Or, “Top Companies Looking for Educational Consultants” in your area.
-This should provide you with a lengthy and helpful list of companies and school districts that are already looking for consultants.
-You will be surprised at how many different companies out there that are in need of a person with the skills of a teacher.
+You can start by searching for educational companies or school districts near you.
+This should provide you with a helpful list of companies and school districts that are already looking for consultants.
+You will be surprised at how many companies are in need of a person with the skills of a teacher.

-Online job boards, such as LinkedIn, Glassdoor and Indeed, will also help to find open positions.
+Online job boards, such as LinkedIn, Glassdoor and Indeed, will also help to find open educational consultant jobs.
 Plus, you can use these sites to find additional information and reviews on topics.
 Such as: growth potential, employee profiles, promotions after 10 years, etc. This will help you decide if a company is a good fit and worth pursuing.

 What to Look for in a Company

 Educational consultants are in demand in companies large and small, and there are pros and cons to both.